codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ```
 Repository is not accessible.
 Check access credentials and firewall settings...
 ```
-This could happen due to a number of reasons such as:
+This could happen due to many reasons such as:
 1. Repository settings were changed
 2. Access credentials are not valid e.g. provided SSH key is either expired or malformed or any other reason
 3. Repository is behind a firewall and requires IP addresses to be whitelisted